現在位置: 福岡市ホーム の中の創業・産業・ビジネス の中の創業(スタートアップ) の中の創業支援 の中のStartup Visa FAQ

 In your New Business Implementation Plan (NBIP), you should describe what you can realistically achieve in the future, along with supporting reasons.
 Please refrain from including items that are not feasible or highly unlikely to be feasible.
 If there are sections you are unable to fill in, you may leave them blank.
 However, we will assess the feasibility of your business based on the content of your plan.
 Therefore, if there are many blanks, we recommend that you refine your business plan thoroughly before submitting your application.

 Question23: What should I write for '1.
-Applicant’s Resume: (2) What is your position and role in the businesses?
+Applicant’s Resume: (2) What is your position and role in the business.’?

 Answer23:

-If you are starting (or applying for) a business jointly with other foreign nationals or involving a Japanese business owner, please describe your specific role in the business.
-For example: "Responsible for sales in the XXX region as vice president in charge of sales," or "As director, I supervise planning, development and production in the XXX project," or "Responsible for fundraising, financial management and business planning as CFO" and so on.
+On the other hand, if you are starting a business jointly with other foreign nationals or with a Japanese business owner, please describe your specific role in the business.
+For example, "As Executive Vice President in charge of sales, responsible for sales in the XXX region," or "As a Director, overseeing the planning, development, and production of the XXX project," or "As CFO, responsible for fundraising, financial management, and corporate planning." and so on.

-Question24: I can’t think of anything to write in the section '1.
-Applicant’s Resume: (3) List your qualifications, work experience, special skills, patents, etc. that serve as a background to the founding of the business.'
-What should I write?
-Can I leave it blank?
+Question24: What should I write for '1.
+Applicant’s Resume: (3) List your qualifications, work experience, special skills, patents, etc. that serve as a background to the founding of the business.'?

 Answer24:

 In evaluating the New Business Implementation Plan (NBIP), the applicant will be evaluated primarily on the likelihood that the applicant's business startup activities will actually create a business of the required scale.
 The likelihood will be considered higher if the applicant has relevant skills, qualifications and/or experience that will benefit the business.
-In addition to national qualifications, other aspects of the applicant's background may be viewed favorably, such as "I studied XX at university and did research on XX" or "I developed sales channels for product XX with leading companies such as XX, etc., in industry XX".
+Please include not only national qualifications but also your background, such as ‘Majored in XX at university and conducted extensive research on XX,’ or ‘Developed sales channels for XX products at major companies in the XX industry, such as XX and XX.’

 Question25: For the '1.
-Applicant’s Resume: (5) What are your plans for the founding of the business? b.
-Industry', how can I determine which industry my planned business falls under in the section?
-What should I do if it doesn’t fit into any of the listed industries?
+Applicant’s Resume: (4) What are your plans for the founding of the business? b.
+Industry', what should I do if the business that I am planning doesn’t fit into any of the listed industries?

 Answer25:

-Businesses eligible for this program are those that contribute to strengthening the global competitiveness of Fukuoka City's industries and promoting international economic activities.
-Fukuoka City has limited the eligible businesses to five specific industries, and businesses in other industries are generally not eligible.
-Examples of specific businesses that fall under each industry category are as follows.
+Businesses eligible for this program are limited to those that contribute to strengthening the global competitiveness of Fukuoka City's industries and promoting international economic activities.
+Fukuoka City limits the applicable scope to the following five industries, and in principle, businesses in other industries are excluded.
+Examples of specific businesses (business fields) that fall under each industry are as follows.

-However, for the trade industry, the business must be innovative and make a significant contribution to the growth of businesses in Fukuoka City.
+However, for trade-related businesses, the business must be innovative and make a significant contribution to the growth of businesses in Fukuoka City.

-• Trade Industries (businesses developing international sales for products made in Fukuoka, industries utilizing the Port of Hakata and/or Fukuoka Airport, etc.)
+• Trade Industries: businesses developing international sales for products made in Fukuoka City, industries utilizing the Port of Hakata and/or Fukuoka Airport, etc.

-Question26: Since I am still new to Japan, I am unable to provide specific details or amounts (levels) such as sales route, unit prices, and cost breakdowns as required in "2.
-Business Outline."
+Question26: I am unable to anticipate details such as sales destinations, sales unit prices, and breakdown of costs, which are required to be included in section “2.
+Business Outline” of the Business Startup Activity Plan.
 What should I do?

 Answer26: